mrozowski/Grpc-and-rabbitmq/README.md

 * `getReport` - return report with information like the number of processed requests, process time, popular topics, etc

 Reporter after receives a message from the queue it stores it in PostgreSQL database.
 Every message contains request topic, request data time, process date time, and decision.

+## gRPC
+Proto files and generated classes are inside catalog `GrpcInterface`.
+Generated `JAR` file is used as a library in Bridge, RP and Reporter services.
+Reporter does not use Grpc for communication like Bridge and RP, however, it receives a protobuf object as a message from RabbitMQ